rebornplusplus/UVa/README.md

-This repository currently holds some of my solutions of UVa.
+This repository currently holds some of my solutions of UVa.<br />
 This might get bigger everyday... :)